 Ignite was originally the proprietary GridGain DBMS for in-memory computing.
 Then Ignite was donated to Apache Software Foundation as "The Apache Ignite middleware project" and open-sourced by GridGain in late 2014.
 It was accepted in the Apache Incubator program in the same year.
 It graduated on September 18, 2015.

 According to Ignite's confluence page, consistent checkpointing is available in the system.

-According to Ignite's documentation v2.7.6, MVCC now is released as beta versions in Ignite version 2.7.
+According to Ignite's documentation v2.7.6, Multi-version concurrency control is available from Ignite version 2.7.
 In MVCC, a logical snapshot of data is created for each transaction.
 The snapshot is consistent throughout the transaction and the transaction can only view and modify data in this snapshot.
 For example, if an entry is read by transaction A and updated by transaction B when transaction A tries to update the entry again, an exception will be thrown and transaction A will need to be retried.